Article 1

 Article 116

-Apache Druid Storage & Query Architecture: Segment/Chunk/Roll-up/Bitmap Explained
+Big Data 155 - Apache Druid Storage & Query Architecture: Segment, Chunk, Roll-up & Bitmap Indexes

 Article 117

-Apache Druid + Kafka Real-time Analysis: JSON Flattening Ingestion & SQL Metrics Full Process
+Big Data 156 - Apache Druid + Kafka Real-time Analysis: JSON Flattening, Ingestion & SQL Metrics

 Article 118